constellaXion/constellaXion-cli/README.md

-The fastest way to **Train, Deploy and Serve** Open Source Language Models to your Cloud environment
+The fastest way to **Train, Deploy and Serve** Open Source Language Models to your Private Cloud

 # ⚡️ Features
 Configure and access the most popular open source LLMs with a few simple commands